 Flood Safety Information for Home Heating and Cooling Systems

-After a flood or storm surge, homeowners are advised to take important safety precautions with regard to their home’s heating and cooling systems.
-A house or basement exposed to standing water can damage your home’s water heater, furnace, boiler and air conditioning, ventilation and heat pump system.
+After a flood or storm surge, homeowners should take important safety precautions with regard to their home’s heating and cooling systems.
+A house or basement exposed to standing water can damage your home’s water heater, furnace, boiler, air conditioning, ventilation, and heat pump system.

 Ductwork